New Jersey 18 and Up Sports Betting Sites For 2023

 The online sportsbooks offered by the state of New Jersey require you to be at least 21 years old.
 Many offshore sportsbooks refuse to accept NJ residents because state lawmakers threatened to go after international operators accepting Garden State bettors.
 This caused many of the reputable online sportsbooks we recommend to withdraw from the NJ online sports betting market.

-Currently, if you wish to bet on sports in using one of New jersey’s state-regulated online sportsbooks, you have to be at least 21 years old.
+Currently, if you wish to bet on sports using one of New jersey’s state-regulated online sportsbooks, you have to be at least 21 years old.

 Are sports betting sites safe for New Jersey residents?